FabricMC/fabric-docs/CONTRIBUTING.md

     }
     ```

-3. We follow American English grammar rules.
+3. All documentation is written in English, following the American rules of grammar.
 While you can use [LanguageTool](https://languagetool.org/) to check your grammar as you type, don't stress too much about it.
 Our documentation team will review and correct grammar during the cleanup stage.
 However, making an effort to get it right initially can save us time.

 4. If you're creating a new section, you should create a new sidebar in the `.vitepress/sidebars` folder and add it to the `config.mts` file.
-If you need assistance with this, please ask in the [Fabric Discord](https://discord.gg/v6v4pMv)'s `#wiki` channel.
+If you need assistance with this, please ask in the [Fabric Discord](https://discord.gg/v6v4pMv)'s `#docs` channel.

 5. When creating a new page, you should add it to the relevant sidebar in the `.vitepress/sidebars` folder.
-Again, if you need assistance, ask in the Fabric Discord in the `#wiki` channel.
+Again, if you need assistance, ask in the Fabric Discord in the `#docs` channel.

 6. Any images should be placed in a suitable place in the `/assets` folder.